Frontend Is Edge Computing

 The next seven posts are the rest of the argument.
 Each one takes a specific assumption that backend and platform engineers bring into frontend work and replaces it with the mental model the edge actually demands.

-We'll start at the lowest layer — why the browser runs on a single thread, and why that's a feature — and work our way up through engines, patterns, rendering, parallelism, memory, and architecture.
-By the end, I want you to have a coherent vocabulary for treating the browser as what it is: the compute node closest to your user, doing the hardest kind of work in our industry.
+We'll start at the lowest layer (why the browser runs on a single thread, and why that's a feature) and work our way up through engines, patterns, rendering, parallelism, memory, and architecture.
+By the end, I want you to have a coherent vocabulary for treating the browser as what it is: the compute node closest to your user, running some of the hardest work in our industry on hardware you'll never get to touch.